chrisyip/hexo-minifier/README.md

 # CSS and JavaScript minifier plugin for [Hexo]

-This plugin provides a command to minify all the CSS and JavaScript files.
+This plugin allows you to minify all the CSS and JavaScript files.

-Note: file must end with `.css` or `.js` and no `.min.` in filename.
+Note: files must end with `.css` or `.js` and files with `.min.` will be ignored.

 ## Usage